karthikjohnbabu/React_Development/notes.md

 - npx tailwindcss init

 # Tail wind css behind the scenes uses postcss

-* npx means invoking or executing
+- npx means invoking or executing
-* when we run this command "npx tailwindcss init" it will create a tailwind.config.js for us.
+- when we run this command "npx tailwindcss init" it will create a tailwind.config.js for us.

+# what is higher order component ?

+- Higher order component is a function that takes a component and returns a component
+- End of the day its a normal javascript function
+- Higher order component takes a component as a input, and then it enhances that component, it adds some extra features to the component and returns it back.

+# What is controlled and uncontrolled components

+- React Application has two layers.

+1. UI Layer
+2. Data Layer

+- UI layer is powered by Data Layer
+- Data layer consist of state, props, Local variables

+# Lifting the state up in react -> Go through it.

+# what is a props drilling ?
+*